doritosxxx/wallet-brute-force/README.md

 The code written with performance in mind.
 It utilizes a lot of optimizations:
  - wasm hash library
- - deno as node.js runtime
+ - deno as js runtime
  - brute-forcing by entropy
  - hand-written and fine-tuned algorithms